The University of Missouri has an exciting opportunity to join a

 engage and cultivate philanthropists in support of our mission.
 The

-initiatives.
-Through a bold and innovative approach, they will lead
+Through a bold and innovative approach, they will use a

-analytics.
-The Director will be a highly motivated professional
+The DDO will be a highly motivated professional deeply involved

-deeply involved in building a donor pipeline to support Mizzou’s
+in building a donor pipeline to support Mizzou’s fundraising goals.

-Reporting to the Director of Annual Giving, this position will
+Reporting to the Director of Leadership Annual Giving, this

-areas of the University.
-The Director will be expected to develop
+position will be expected to develop and cultivate relationships

 leadership annual giving prospects.